Airport Delay Prediction with Temporal Fusion Transformers: Introduction

 \section{Introduction}

 The aviation industry, despite experiencing a significant downturn in air traffic demand during the global pandemic, is now on a path to recovery.
-Projections indicate an annual growth in traffic of 1.5
+Projections indicate an annual growth in traffic of 1.5\% to 3.8\% over the next two decades (\cite{IATA}).
+Such growth, while promising, forecasts a burgeoning gap between demand and capacity at airports, potentially exacerbating flight delays—an outcome that significantly impacts passenger satisfaction, airline operating costs, and environmental sustainability.

 To mitigate these challenges, it is increasingly vital for aviation authorities to develop robust mechanisms for predicting flight delays and to establish more efficient traffic management initiatives (TMIs).
 The literature is replete with studies aimed at forecasting flight delays using a variety of methodologies (\cite{review}).
 One of the seminal works in this field by (\cite{Kim2016}) employed deep learning techniques, specifically the Long Short Term Memory (LSTM) model, to analyze day-to-day sequences of departure and arrival delays at a single airport, successfully predicting delay classes based on predefined thresholds.
 Another noteworthy study by (\cite{Vandal2018}) utilized the LSTM model to predict aggregated daily delays for 123 U.S. airports, incorporating Monte Carlo Dropout techniques to refine parameter variance estimates.
 However, most existing studies in flight delay prediction focus on binary outcomes (delayed or not) or on categorizing delays into broad classes.
 Furthermore, these predictions often pertain to highly aggregated levels, such as daily delay forecasts.